 Arriving into Aurangabad

-BUDGET – Click Hotel Aurangabad is a fantastic 2-star hotel with restaurant, gym and 24-hour front desk.
-Each room has a desk, flat-screen TV, private bathroom and air conditioning.
+BUDGET – Click Hotel Aurangabad is a fantastic 2-star hotel with a restaurant, gym and 24-hour front desk.
+Each room has a desk, flat-screen TV, private bathroom, and air conditioning.
 Located 14km from Aurangabad airport.

 LUXURY – Vivanta Aurangabad is a stunning 5-star hotel set in landscaped gardens.
-Hotel offers an outdoor pool, running track, spa, fitness centre, restaurant and bar.
-Spacious ooms have private balconies overlooking garden or pool, air conditioning, satellite TV, en suite bathrooms with bathtub and shower facilities.
-Located 9km from Aurangabad Airport and 8km to the train tation.
+The hotel offers an outdoor pool, running track, spa, fitness centre, restaurant, and bar.
+Spacious rooms have private balconies overlooking the garden or pool, air conditioning, satellite TV, and en-suite bathrooms with bathtub and shower facilities.
+Located 9km from Aurangabad Airport and 8km to the train station.